teuteuguy/afmw-docs/_labs/01-aws-iot-button.md

 **Challenge:**
 * Can you create an AWS IoT Rule that gets triggered on an AWS IoT Button press that sends your cell phone an SMS?
+* Can you make that rule ONLY send you an sms if you HOLD the button?